590. Using an External IRB

 The principal investigator and all other University researchers involved in the research at the external site must have a formal association with the external institution (e.g., hospital privileges, contract or statement of work).

-Requests to use an external IRB will be considered on a case-by-case basis.
+The IRB considers requests to use an external IRB on a case-by-case basis.
 When research activities take place at both a University site (including UNSOM clinics) and the external institution, investigators may be required to submit an application for review by a University IRB and the external IRB, even if this results in multiple IRB reviews.

 NOTE: See the next policy section for information about using WIRB as the reviewing IRB.